pricety/weathermusic/README.md

 ## App Info:

 This program recommends a Spotify playlist based on the weather conditions in the area where you are currently located.
-Development is currently in progress.

 ## Install and Run: